-In accordance with the Registered Rules of the Society, Mrs R Blake and Mrs P Griffiths retire by rotation and, being eligible, offer themselves for re-election.
-Shortly after the end of the year Mrs A Ledger resigned from the executive committee.
-Mr J Hathaway was appointed to the executive committee on 1st April 2013 and, in accordance with the Registered Rules of the society will retire at the Annual General Meeting and offer himself for re-election.
+In accordance with the Registered Rules of the Society, Mr M Stanton-Dunne and Mr R Thomson retire by rotation and, being eligible, offer themselves for re-election.
+During the year Mrs A Ledger resigned from the executive committee.

 8 Reserves policy